 We offer both an in-person program at the Partnership’s DC offices for local participants and a fully online program for those outside the DC area.

-In both versions, the emerging HR leaders meet regularly to take part in engaging professional development activities and learn from subject matter experts.
+In both versions, the emerging HR leaders engage in professional development activities and learn from subject matter experts.
 Outside of the monthly sessions, they also work on a team capstone project, taking a deeper look into a specific topic of interest to the federal HR community.
 Teams produce interagency white papers, develop case studies, create HR toolkits and work on other deliverables that are shared with the group and participating agencies.

 After graduation, emerging HR leaders build on the connections they developed by joining the Partnership’s Leadership Alumni Network.
 Multiple cohorts of the program graduate each year, providing them with an ever-growing network of federal HR professionals to engage with and learn from.